sletuffe/OpenTopoMap/README.md

 OpenTopoMap-Revived
 ===================
 This instance, that I'd like to call OTM-R (for OpenTopoMap-Revived or OpenTopoMap-Raster) for the time beeing, aims to be identical to the main instance's map for now and act as a failover/clone/in place replacement.
 While hoping to get help or time someday to improve the map itself.
-Except for a few adjustements :
+Except for a few changes :
 * Contours, hillshading and elevation color was composed and kindly provided by @Yvecai from https://www.opensnowmap.org and based on :
   * ASTER GDEM is a product of METI and NASA
   * SRTM 1 Arc-Second Global